-The first step in the admission process is to schedule an appointment to meet with one of our admissions representatives.
-Think of this introductory meeting as both an interview and an opportunity for you to do some important fact gathering.
+The first step in the admission process is to schedule a school visit.
+During your visit, you will meet one-on-one with an admissions team member.
+Think of this introductory meeting as an opportunity for you to do some important fact gathering.
 Based on your background and experience, we will help you decide on the career and program that is most suitable for you.

 After discussing your career options, you will be taken on a tour of our facility.
 This will give you the opportunity to see our classrooms and medical labs up close.
 You may even get the chance to see some classes in action.

 Once you have gathered all of the necessary information, submitted your FAFSA (if applicable), and decided on a program, the next step is to contact the Admissions Department to schedule an appointment to apply or enroll.
-The entire enrollment process for most programs can usually be completed in one day.
-Programs with a selective application process (Diagnostic Medical Sonography, Cardiovascular Technologist, Diagnostic Cardiac Sonography, MRI Technologist, and Neurodiagnostic Technologist) may take longer for a decision to be made.
+The entire enrollment process for many of the programs can usually be completed in one day.
+Programs with a selective application process (Diagnostic Medical Sonography, Cardiovascular Technologist, Diagnostic Cardiac Sonography, MRI Technologist, Neurodiagnostic Technologist, and Surgical Technologist) may take longer for a decision to be made.

-On the day of enrollment you will be required to take an entrance exam.
-All of our certificate programs require students to obtain a minimum score on the entrance exam prior to enrolling.
-After passing the entrance exam, all students will be interviewed by a school official.
-Certain programs require the interview to be conducted by the director of education, a program director, or the school director.
+On or before the day of your application/enrollment you will be required to take an entrance exam.
+All of our programs require students to obtain a minimum score on the entrance exam prior to enrolling.
+After passing the entrance exam, you will be interviewed by a school official.
+Certain programs require the interview to be conducted by the program director, director of enrollment, or a member of the selection committee.

-For programs with open enrollment, you will be permitted to enroll in your program of choice upon successful completion of the interview and entrance exam.
+For non-selective programs, you will be permitted to enroll in your program of choice upon successful completion of the interview and entrance exam.
 Please make sure to bring the following items to your application or enrollment appointment:

-Proof of high school graduation or equivalent (original high school diploma, GED, college degree, and/or official, sealed transcript)
+- Proof of high school graduation or equivalent (high school transcript, high school diploma, GED, college degree, or equivalent)

-Proof of associate degree or higher (DCS applicants only).
+- Proof of associate degree or higher (DCS and ST applicants only).

-Official sealed transcripts from all postsecondary schools attended (DMS, CVT, DCS, MRI, and NDT applicants only).
+- Official transcripts from all postsecondary schools attended (DMS, CVT, DCS, MRI, NDT, and ST applicants only).

-3 letters of reference.
-The letters must be typed, signed, and specify the program of interest (MRI, DMS, CVT, DCS, and NDT applicants only).
+- 3 letters of reference.
+The letters must be typed, signed, and specify the program of interest (MRI, DMS, CVT, DCS, NDT, and ST applicants only).

-*Students who are applying for the DMS, CVT, DCS, or MRI programs will usually be notified of the school's decision within 1 to 2 weeks of completing the entrance exam and interview.
+*Students who are applying for the DMS, CVT, DCS, MRI, NDT, and ST programs will usually be notified of the school's decision within 1 to 2 weeks of completing the entrance exam and interview.
 A decision will not be made until the applicants have turned in all required documents.

 AIMS has a rolling admission policy.
 Once a start date is determined for a program, students are welcome to apply and/or enroll in the program.
 Applications are not accepted for programs without an official start date.
 Once a student is accepted and/or fulfills all admission requirements for a particular program, he or she may enroll in that program.
 Admissions remain open until the maximum number of students has been reached for that particular program.
 There are no deadlines for enrollment.

 Certain programs at AIMS have a selective application process.
-Those programs do not have open enrollment.
 Students are required to apply for the program and be accepted.
 Meeting the minimum requirements for enrollment does not guarantee a student will be accepted into a program that has a selective application process.